dirtsimple/mantle-lib/share/sample-config.md

 ### Sites

 Sites are defined by calling the shell function `SITE` *servicename url environ tags...* with your desired settings and tags.
-You can define sites before the tags have been defined
+(You can define sites before the tags have been defined.)

 ```shell
 VERSION 3.3   # docker-compose format version; must be 2 or higher